AlexVanLeyen/book-catalog/README.md

 ## Stack

 - Frontend: React, Typescript.
-  - Also includes: eslint, MobX (application state management),
+  - Also includes: eslint, Apollo

 - Backend: NodeJS(Typescript), GraphQL
-  - Also includes: eslint, express
+  - Also includes: eslint, Apollo

+The inclusion of Apollo simplifies the project's backend requirements.

 ## Todo

 Items to complete:
 - Testing with Jest.
-- Front end querying data from the back end.
 - Simplify bootup of application.
 - Attaching a database (To Confirm)
 - Containerization (To Confirm)